FIN392/Batch/README.md

-# Windows Batch Scripting
+# Windows Command Prompt Scripting (aka Batch, BAT or CMD)

-Just another Windows Batch scripting repository.
+This is not just another Windows Command Prompt Scripting repository.
+This one is mine.

+Here you will find:
+- Useful functions for tareas .
+- Useful one or two lines functions,

 Please, send me your comments, critics, doubts, requests or sues.